o3de/o3de.org/content/docs/user-guide/assets/pipeline/metadata.md

 There is only one requirement when moving or renaming an asset, which is **the metadata file must be moved or renamed as well**.

-Folders can be moved/renamed without having to touch metadata files, but note that all files within a folder must have a metadata file to ensure existing references do not break.
+Folders can be moved or renamed without having to touch metadata files, but all files within a folder **must have a metadata file** to ensure existing references do not break.

 Examples: